albrow/zoom/README.md

 Ordered generally by priority, here's what I'm working on:

-- Improve sort/limit/offset performance by using custom indeces
+- Bug fixes and reliability improvements
-- Add Filter and Count modifiers to MultiModelQuery
+- Examples in the godoc documentation and an updated example repository.
 - Support AND and OR operators on Filters
 - Support combining queries into a single transaction
 - Use scripting to reduce round-trip latencies in queries